 |Forwarding Options||Visitor types in||Site Visitor Sees||Address Bar Displays|

-Note: It can take a few hours for the changes to take effect.
+Note: It can take a few hours for the changes to go into effect.